Best cordless lawn mower in 2021: electric mowers for all lawn sizes

 "I find mowing regularly - twice a week in summer - on a higher setting is much better than scalping the lawn once a week.
 In dry conditions I switch from collecting the clippings to mulching them back into the lawn to help improve the moisture levels."

-Read on to find out how we tested the best cordless lawn mowers for 2019.
+Read on to find out how we tested the best cordless lawn mowers.